ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 ![image3](images/image3.png)

 If Gandi has processed the domain, find it under the "Active" tab – if it's still processing, view it under the "Pending" tab.
-Processing a domain can take some time.
+Processing a domain can take some time – up to a few hours.

-Before routing the new domain to a web application, we have something left to consider – the security of your web-application.
+Before routing the new domain to a web application, we must consider the security of your web-application.

 ## HTTP vs. HTTPS